CompPhysics/MachineLearning/README.md

 hour of video is uploaded to YouTube every second, amounting to years of content every day; the genomes of 1000s of people, each of which has a length of more than a billion  base pairs, have been sequenced by various labs and so on.
-This deluge of data calls for automated methods of data analysis, which is exactly what machine learning provides.
+This deluge of data calls for automated methods of data analysis, which is exactly what machine learning aims at providing.

 ## Learning outcomes